ConsensusResearch/articles-papers/articles/article1.md

 I assume you know some common things about Bitcoin and proof-of-work mining.
 It's better to have basic coding skills to understand code snippets.
 Haskell programming language is being using for them (though Haskell knowledge isn't required).
 We will start with model as simple as possible.
-I prefer to make a simplest thing harder than to work with complicated case from day one.
+I prefer to make a simple thing harder than to work with complicated case from day one.

 Time
 ----